-- Breast Augmentation and Breast Lift: A breast augmentation combined with a breast lift can help you achieve ideally sized breasts that are perkier, fuller, and rounder.
+- Southern Breast Lift℠: A specialty of Dr. Grewal’s, the Southern Breast Lift is a breast augmentation combined with a breast lift can help you achieve ideally sized breasts that are perkier, fuller, and rounder.
 As women slowly age, many begin to notice that their breasts begin to sag and lose shape and volume.
 For these women who long for bigger and more youthful breasts, but don’t want to undergo multiple procedures either, combining a breast augmentation with a breast lift can be the perfect solution.

 The Benefits of Combining Multiple Plastic Surgery Procedures

 Only One Procedure